VoxLogicA-Project/FM2023-Validation/README.md

 We also include a Dockerfile building against the ubuntu-20.04 image for long-term reproducibility.

-Should you be unfamiliar with docker, but willing to use the images, you need to have docker installed and working, then to build the image, then to run it, for instance, using the two commands below.
+Should you be unfamiliar with docker, but willing to use the images, first you need to have docker installed and working.
+Then build the image, and run it, using the two commands below.

     docker build --progress=plain .
     docker run --rm $(docker build -q .)